 Baroque Benedictine monastery renovated in the 16th and 18th centuries.
 It has a church, rebuilt in the 18th century, with a symmetrical facade and two bell towers.
 The barrel-vaulted roof and the gilded altarpiece are worth highlighting.
 Also, worth mentioning, although it is in ruins, is the cloister area, made up of nine-bay galleries, with Tuscan granite columns, a decorative …

 Sanctuary composed of via cross chapels, support buildings for pilgrims, fountains, cross and church.
 The Sanctuary of Nossa Senhora da Abadia already has a long tradition, being considered by many to be the oldest Marian Sanctuary in Portugal, dating back to the 7th and 8th centuries.
 Surrounding it is a stunning nature.

 Termas de Caldelas

-Perfectly integrated in the landscape that integrates Amares, the termas de Caldelas are constituted by the water spouts, locker room and physical medicine and rehabilitation center.
-Remodeled in 2005, keeping the original moth, provides all the necessary conditions to achieve the treatments that it offers.
-There are accommodation options to suit the duration of the treatments.
+Perfectly integrated into the landscape that integrates Amares, the Caldelas spa consists of water spouts, a spa and a physical medicine and rehabilitation center.
+Renovated in 2005, maintaining the original design, it provides all the necessary conditions to carry out the treatments it offers.
+There are accommodation options that suit the duration of the treatments.